chris17453/vaultfly/README.md

 # vaultfly
-Ansible vault automation for ssh login with templating and password tokens.
+Ansible login automation using ansible vault with templating and password tokens

 ## What
 - vaultfly is for automating ssh login when you need to use a token